-On January 24, 2022 a further update was provided, reporting that drilling had recommenced and that eight holes totaling 4,865m were complete by the Christmas break, with lengths ranging from 425m to 725m.
+On January 24, 2022, a further update was provided, reporting that drilling had recommenced and that eight holes totaling 4,865m were complete by the Christmas break, with lengths ranging from 425m to 725m.
 Two holes were drilled at the Central Anomaly target (BE-22-45 and BE-22-46), then drilling shifted to test the resistivity highs in the Central North area located approximately 400m to 500m north of the Central Anomaly (holes BE-22-50 and BE-22-51) and further northward to the Big Easy South area, approximately 400m south of the original Big Easy showing.
-All of the foregoing drilling was fully permitted.
-Assays on these holes are pending.